codefresh-io/cf-deploy-kubernetes/README.md

 5. DOCKER_IMAGE_TAG - The docker tag to use for the deployment.
 Requires the `deployment.yml` file to specify a `$DOCKER_IMAGE_TAG` variable so it can be substitutes at deployment time.
+6. FORCE_RE_CREATE_RESOURCE - Will force re-creation of the deployment